msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_5_multi-user-support.md

 As this will make the media unreadable by a host PC, device implementations will be required to switch to MTP or a similar system to provide host PCs with access to the current user’s data.

-If device implementations include multiple users and do not declare the `android.hardware.telephony` feature flag, they:

-*   [C-2-1] MUST support restricted profiles,
-a feature that allows device owners to manage additional users and their capabilities on the device.
-With restricted profiles, device owners can quickly set up separate environments for additional users to work in, with the ability to manage finer-grained restrictions in the apps that are available in those environments.

-If device implementations include multiple users and declare the `android.hardware.telephony` feature flag, they:

-*   [C-3-1] MUST NOT support restricted profiles but MUST align with the AOSP implementation of controls to enable /disable other users from accessing the voice calls and SMS.